Jassmine Girgis

 Professor Jassmine Girgis researches and writes in the areas of director and officer liability, bankruptcy and restructuring law, and contract law.
 Her research primarily focuses on corporate restructuring and director and officer liability, and where they intersect.
 She also writes extensively on corporate rescue and its intersection with law and economics and with the public interest.

 She has received numerous fellowships and grants for her work on director and officer liability and bankruptcy and insolvency.
-In 2019, she received both the Stikeman Elliott LLP’s Research Fellowship in Corporate Law and a grant from the Foundation for Legal Research for her work on the oppression remedy and fraudulent conveyances.
-In 2015, she received the Stikeman Elliott LLP Research Fellowship in Corporate Law, for which she undertook research on how to make the legal test for the oppression remedy more workable.
-In 2012, Jassmine received a grant from the Foundation for Legal Research for her work on the "Assessment of ‘Going Concern Value’ in a Corporate Restructuring."
-In 2010, Jassmine received the INSOL Scholar Fellowship in 2010 from INSOL International, to represent Canada and the United States, and undertook work on the status of employees as vulnerable creditors in bankruptcies.
-In 2007, she received a Second Annual Lloyd Houlden Research Fellowship from the Canadian Insolvency Foundation (CIF) to undertake research in the area of director and officer liability to creditors during insolvency.
+These have included the Stikeman Elliott LLP’s Research Fellowship in Corporate Law and the Foundation for Legal Research Grant for her work on the oppression remedy and fraudulent conveyances, the Stikeman Elliott LLP Research Fellowship in Corporate Law for her research on how to make the legal test for the oppression remedy more workable, the Foundation for Legal Research Grant for her work on the "Assessment of ‘Going Concern Value’ in a Corporate Restructuring," the INSOL Scholar Fellowship from INSOL International, to represent Canada and the United States, which she used to undertake research on the status of employees as vulnerable creditors in bankruptcies, and the Second Annual Lloyd Houlden Research Fellowship from the Canadian Insolvency Foundation (CIF) to undertake research in the area of director and officer liability to creditors during insolvency.

-Professor Girgis has served on the Board of Directors of the Canadian Bar Association (CBA), Alberta Branch, and as the representative for Canada and the United States in Course Committee, INSOL International Certificate in International Insolvency Law.
-She has served as an elected Outside Director to the Board of the Canadian Association of Insolvency and Restructuring Professionals (CAIRP), as the Academic Member of the editorial review board for the CAIRP publication, Rebuilding Success, and as a Director and Secretary on the Canadian Insolvency Foundation board of directors.
-She also served as the Book Review Editor for the Canadian Business Law Journal for six years.
+Professor Girgis currently serves on the Editorial Review Boards of the Canadian Business Law Journal and the Annual Review of Insolvency Law.
+She has served on the Board of Directors of the Canadian Bar Association (CBA), Alberta Branch, and as the representative for Canada and the United States in Course Committee, INSOL International Certificate in International Insolvency Law.
+She has also served as an elected Outside Director to the Board of the Canadian Association of Insolvency and Restructuring Professionals (CAIRP), as the Academic Member of the editorial review board for the CAIRP publication, Rebuilding Success, and as a Director and Secretary on the Canadian Insolvency Foundation board of directors.
+She was also the Book Review Editor for the Canadian Business Law Journal for six years.

 Research